 Q: Explain the use of subclass in a Java program?

 A: Subclass inherits all the public and protected methods and the implementation.
 It also inherits all the default modifier methods and their implementation.

 Q: How to add menu shortcut to the menu item?

-- How to get file extension in Java
+- JDBC Connection using properties file in Java

 - Capitalize the first letter of each word in a String using Java